typedb/typedb-docs/09-schema/01-concepts.md

 ### Entity to play a role
-An entity can play a role in a relationship.
+An entity can play a role in a relation.
 To define the role played by an entity, we use the `plays` keyword followed by the role's label.

 <div class="tabs dark">